marekandreas/elpa/USERS_GUIDE.md

        The solver will compute the first nev eigenvalues, which will be stored on exit in ev.
 The eigenvectors corresponding to the eigenvalues will be stored in q.
 All memory of the arguments must be allocated outside the call to the solver.

+##### Setting up *ELPA 1stage* or *ELPA 2stage* with the *ELPA driver interface* #####

+Since release ELPA 2016.005.004 a driver routine allows to choose more easily which solver (1stage or 2stage) will be used

+ SYNOPSIS

+ FORTRAN INTERFACE

+  use elpa

+  success = \fBelpa_solve_evp_real\fP (na, nev, a(lda,matrixCols), ev(nev), q(ldq, matrixCols), ldq, nblk, matrixCols, mpi_comm_rows, mpi_comm_cols, mpi_comm_all, THIS_REAL_ELPA_KERNEL=THIS_REAL_ELPA_KERNEL, useQr=useQR, method=method)

+  Generalized interface to the ELPA 1stage and 2stage solver for real-valued problems

+  With the definintions of the input and output variables:

+  integer, intent(in)            na\:                    global dimension of quadratic matrix a to solve

+  integer, intent(in)            nevP:                   number of eigenvalues to be computed; the first nev eigenvalules are calculated

+  real*8,  intent(inout)         a:                     locally distributed part of the matrix a.
+The local dimensions are lda x matrixCols

+  integer, intent(in)            lda:                   leading dimension of locally distributed matrix a

+  real*8,  intent(inout)         ev:                    on output the first nev computed eigenvalues"

+  real*8,  intent(inout)         q:                     on output the first nev computed eigenvectors"

+  integer, intent(in)            ldq:                   leading dimension of matrix q which stores the eigenvectors

+  integer, intent(in)            nblk:                  blocksize of block cyclic distributin, must be the same in both directions

+  integer, intent(in)            matrixCols:            number of columns of locally distributed matrices a and q

+  integer, intent(in)            mpi_comm_rows:         communicator for communication in rows.
+Constructed with elpa_get_communicators

+  integer, intent(in)            mpi_comm_cols:         communicator for communication in colums.
+Constructed with elpa_get_communicators

+  integer, intent(in)            mpi_comm_all:          communicator for all processes in the processor set involved in ELPA

+  integer, intent(in), optional: THIS_REAL_ELPA_KERNEL: optional argument, choose the compute kernel for 2-stage solver

+  logical, intent(in), optional: useQR:                 optional argument; switches to QR-decomposition if set to .true.

+  character(*), optional         method:                use 1stage solver if "1stage", use 2stage solver if "2stage", (at the moment) use 2stage solver if "auto"

+  logical                        success:               return value indicating success or failure

+ C INTERFACE

+ #include "elpa.h"

+ success = \fBelpa_solve_evp_real\fP (\fBint\fP na, \fBint\fP nev, \fB double *\fPa, \fBint\fP lda, \fB double *\fPev, \fBdouble *\fPq, \fBint\fP ldq, \fBint\fP nblk, \fBint\fP matrixCols, \fBint\fP mpi_comm_rows, \fBint\fP mpi_comm_cols, \fBint\fP mpi_comm_all, \fBint\fP THIS_ELPA_REAL_KERNEL, \fBint\fP useQr, \fbchar *\fPmethod);"

+ With the definintions of the input and output variables:"

+ int     na:                    global dimension of quadratic matrix a to solve

+ int     nev:                   number of eigenvalues to be computed; the first nev eigenvalules are calculated

+ double *a:                     pointer to locally distributed part of the matrix a.
+The local dimensions are lda x matrixCols

+ int     lda:                   leading dimension of locally distributed matrix a

+ double *ev:                    pointer to memory containing on output the first nev computed eigenvalues

+ double *q:                     pointer to memory containing on output the first nev computed eigenvectors

+ int     ldq:                   leading dimension of matrix q which stores the eigenvectors

+ int     nblk:                  blocksize of block cyclic distributin, must be the same in both directions

+ int     matrixCols:            number of columns of locally distributed matrices a and q

+ int     mpi_comm_rows:         communicator for communication in rows.
+Constructed with elpa_get_communicators

+ int     mpi_comm_cols:         communicator for communication in colums.
+Constructed with elpa_get_communicators

+ int     mpi_comm_all:          communicator for all processes in the processor set involved in ELPA

+ int     THIS_ELPA_REAL_KERNEL: choose the compute kernel for 2-stage solver

+ int     useQR:                 if set to 1 switch to QR-decomposition

+ char   *method:                use 1stage solver if "1stage", use 2stage solver if "2stage", (at the moment) use 2stage solver if "auto"

+ int     success:               return value indicating success (1) or failure (0)

+ DESCRIPTION
+ Solve the real eigenvalue problem.
+The value of method desides whether the 1stage or 2stage solver is used.
+The ELPA communicators mpi_comm_rows and mpi_comm_cols are obtained with the elpa_get_communicators function.
+The distributed quadratic marix a has global dimensions na x na, and a local size lda x matrixCols.
+The solver will compute the first nev eigenvalues, which will be stored on exit in ev.
+The eigenvectors corresponding to the eigenvalues will be stored in q.
+All memory of the arguments must be allocated outside the call to the solver.